sansanlatulipe/script.service.betaseries-watched/README.md

 You need a BetaSeries account.

 1. Authenicate
-    a.
-Click the "Initialize the connection" action from the addon settings This will open a pop-in displaying an authentication code
+    1. Click the "Initialize the connection" action from the addon settings This will open a pop-in displaying an authentication code
-    b.
-Go to https://www.betaseries.com/device and follow the authentication steps
+    2. Go to https://www.betaseries.com/device and follow the authentication steps
-    c.
-Close the pop-in
+    3. Close the pop-in
 2. Synchronize
-    a.
-Choose the libraries you want to synchronize (movies and/or TV shows) By default, none is selected
+    1. Choose the libraries you want to synchronize (movies and/or TV shows) By default, none is selected
-    b.
-Choose if you want BetaSeries to notify your social networks when you watched a media
+    2. Choose if you want BetaSeries to notify your social networks when you watched a media
-    c.
-Save the changes to initialize the synchronization
+    3. Save the changes to initialize the synchronization
         - The media marked as watched on BetaSeries are synchronized with your Kodi libraries (if they exist)
         - The media marked as watched on Kodi are synchronized with BetaSeries
-    d.
-From now
+    5. From now
         - Every hour, Kodi will check the status of your media in BetaSeries and update your libraries if necessary
         - When the status a media from your libraries changes, Kodi will update it on BetaSeries